jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 #### Summary

-All the objects in this imaginary implementation of Encircle might live as these system objects.
+All the objects in this imaginary implementation of Circular might live as these system objects.

 Here is a recap of terms introduced in this section: